 The first method, and the method that is considered to be the most proper definition of an autolyse, involves only flour and water.
 Simply combine the amount of water and flour called for in your recipe, mix it until it is just combined and no dry spots remain, cover the bowl, and let it rest for at least 20 minutes, and up to several hours.

 The second method for an autolyse includes adding the necessary amount of yeast or starter to the mix of flour and water.
-It’s important to note that your bulk fermentation begins at this point, so make sure to remember that in any notes that you take.
+It’s important to remember that your bulk fermentation begins at this point, so make sure to include that in your notes.

 With both of the above methods, we have found it best to add the flour to water in batches, and mixing in between.
 This makes it far easier to ensure that the flour and water is well mixed.